klust/LUMI-tips-and-tricks/docs/99_Misc/99_02_LoginNodes.md

     private namespaced /tmp mounts for each user.
 We could enable this later on the LUST uan node if you'd like to test and see it action.

+    We can also have a separate directory on the nvme for that too.
+We would just mount the NVME under /local and create /local/tmp with mode 777 and then have the namespaced tmp mounts backed by directory like /local/ns/tmp and /local/ns/var-tmp.
+This way we would not take away any use case (although the path would change) and still get the benefits.
+I have this exact setup now on one of the uan's (which is not user or lust accessible) made by hand and I think it looks pretty nice.
+If you like we can change uan06 to have the same setup tomorrow for you to check out.
+This is not yet in the configuration management, so the changes will be lost at boot, but we can enable it on the fly for uan06 and new sessions will get the private tmp.
+If it is good we could start the process to get that change done for uan[01-04] too.